 Transfer Learning

 One popular approach to domain and language adaptation is transfer learning.
 Transfer learning has been shown to be highly effective, especially for deep learning models such as RNNs and transformers.
-Typically, a pre-trained model is used as a starting point, where the model is first trained on a large corpus of text in a general domain (such as Wikipedia or news articles), and then fine-tuned on a smaller dataset in a more specific domain or for a specific task (such as sentiment analysis, question-answering, or text classification).
+Typically, a pre-trained model is used as a starting point, where the model is first trained on a large corpus of text in a general domain (such as Wikipedia or news articles) and then fine-tuned on a smaller dataset in a more specific domain or for a specific task (such as sentiment analysis, question-answering, or text classification).
 The pre-training step allows the model to capture general linguistic patterns and features that are useful for a wide range of NLP tasks, while the fine-tuning step allows the model to adapt to the specific task or domain with fewer labeled examples.